julianchurchill/text-adventure-js/README.md

     sudo npm install grunt
     sudo npm install grunt-jasmine-runner

 [PhantomJS](http://www.phantomjs.org) is required for headless (without a browser) JavaScript execution.
 Download it from the website and install the executable in your path.
 I put mine in ~/bin.
+Use this line to run the specs from the code root directory:

+    phantomjs run-jasmine.js www/spec.html

 To run the specs in a browser instead of using [PhantomJS](http://www.phantomjs.org) for headless, just load the www/spec.html page in Chrome.